How I deal with my fear of public speaking

 It was only one event, it was in a cosy setting with a small group of women, but it felt like a huge achievement to me.
 And Emily invited me back to speak at the retreat the following year!

-Another year went by and my passion for what I was sharing through my online courses had grown so much that I sold my stationery business so I could concentrate fully on helping overthinkers to worry less and enjoy life more.
+Another year went by and my passion for what I was sharing through my online courses had grown so much that I sold my stationery business so I could concentrate fully on helping women overcome their overwhelm and feel calmer and happier.